-An applique pressing sheet can be a very helpful tools when it comes to building and applying appliques.
-ZJ Humbach shares her favorite applique pressing sheet and shows how to use it.
+An appliqué pressing sheet can be a very helpful tool when it comes to building and applying appliqués.
+In this video, ZJ Humbach shares her favorite appliqué pressing sheet and shows how to use it.

-While an applique pressing sheet may not be considered an essential sewing tool for beginners, it is definitely a tool you should consider having if you plan on putting together applique designs with multiple pieces.
-Another tool you may want to consider having it fusible web meant for applique.
-While there are several different types and brands of fusible webs and adhesives available, having one that is pressure-sensitive and easy to reposition can make assembling multi-piece designs much easier as you can press and secure the pieces in place before you have to permanently fuse them in place.
+While an appliqué pressing sheet may not be considered an essential sewing tool for beginners, it is definitely a tool you should consider having if you plan on putting together appliqué designs with multiple pieces.
+Another tool you may want to consider having is fusible web meant for appliqué.
+While there are several different types and brands of fusible webs and adhesives available, having one that is pressure-sensitive and easy to reposition can make assembling multi-piece designs much easier as you can press and secure the pieces in place before permanently fusing them.